EtzionR/Recursive-HeatMap-Calculation/README.md

 ![six_plots](https://github.com/EtzionData/recursive-HeatMap-calculation/blob/master/Pictures/diff_depth.png)

-The heat map is calculation performed using the **HeatMap** object.
+The heat map calculation performed using the **HeatMap** object.
 This object receives a Python list consisting of tuples of X and Y coordinates.
 Also, the desired depth also must be set for the object.
 Using the data about the coordinates, the HeatMap calculates the initial squares and performs the recursive calculation on them.
 At the end of the process, the squares that compose the heat map are calculated, as can be seen in the example process figure (based on the file [**rome_100000.shp**](https://github.com/EtzionData/recursive-HeatMap-calculation/blob/master/examples/rome_100000.shp) that contain **100,000** points coordinates!):

 ![input output](https://github.com/EtzionData/recursive-HeatMap-calculation/blob/master/Pictures/process.png)